AiureaYO/Homework1/README.md

 A simple guestbook webapp written in java using [Spring Boot](https://spring.io/projects/spring-boot).

+# Run

+* In dev environment: `gradle bootRun`
+* In prod environment: Create runnable jar (see [Build](#Build)), and start it with `java -Dspring.profiles.active=prod -jar app.jar`

 # Build

 Following procedure describes how to build a Docker Image and push it to the [registry](https://gitlab.com/mn94/guestbook/container_registry).

-*Assuming your working directory is the project root.*
+*Assuming you're working directory is the project root.*

 1. Build Runnable Jar: `gradle bootJar`
 2. Build Docker Image: `docker build -t registry.gitlab.com/mn94/guestbook:latest .`
 3. (optional) Login to Registry: `docker login registry.gitlab.com`
 4. Push to Registry: `docker push registry.gitlab.com/mn94/guestbook:latest`

-# Run

-* In dev environment: `gradle bootRun`
-* In prod environment: Create runnable jar (see [Build](#Build)), and start it with `java -Dspring.profiles.active=prod -jar app.jar`

 # Database

-* The DDL for creating the schema can be found in project root `schema.sql`.
+* The schema DDL can be found in the project root `schema.sql`.
-* To regenerate `schema.sql` based on the JPA entities follow [this](https://stackoverflow.com/questions/36966337/how-to-generate-a-ddl-creation-script-with-a-modern-spring-boot-data-jpa-and-h) approach.
+* To regenerate the `schema.sql` based on the JPA entities follow [this](https://stackoverflow.com/questions/36966337/how-to-generate-a-ddl-creation-script-with-a-modern-spring-boot-data-jpa-and-h) approach.

 # Setup Application Stack